-Despite a mountain of documentary evidence that survived the war in Germany, the Nuremberg trial prosecutors had a difficult time establishing guilt.
+Despite a mountain of documentary evidence that survived the war in Germany, the Nuremberg trial prosecutors had a difficult time establishing the guilt of some defendants.
 Many of the top Nazi leaders had already died, and many of the accused found it quite convenient to blame things on those who could no longer answer.
 What they knew and when they knew it, and where their responsibility lay was not always easy to ascertain.

 Acclaimed military writer Basil Liddell Hart scored a great coup by getting several top German commanders in W.W.
 II to talk to him about their war experience.
 It proved all to easy for the generals to ascribe whatever success they had to themselves, and their failure to Hitler.
 As Hart notes in his prologue, this means it’s hard to know how reliable Hart’s generals can be.